postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 ---
 When you create a new Workspace, you must determine whether it is a personal or team Workspace.

 Postman account users can create an unlimited number of personal Workspaces.
 Users who don't have a Postman account can have only one personal Workspace.
 Postman Pro and Postman Enterprise teams have one default team Workspace and can create an unlimited number of Workspaces.

 ### How to create a new Workspace

 Click any Workspace that displays in the header bar.
 For example, in the image below, you'd click "My Workspace".

-Click "Personal" or "Team" and then click "Create New".
+Then, click "Personal" or "Team" and click "Create New".

  [![create new menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-WS-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-WS-menu.png)

 **Personal**

 If you select "Personal", enter the name and description of the Workspace.
-If you decide instead to create a team Workspace, select Team in the Type menu.
+If you decide instead to create a team Workspace, select "Team" in the Type menu.

 [![create new personal workspace](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-personal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-create-new-personal.png)